materialsproject/fireworks/docs/firetask_tutorial.rst

     from fireworks.core.firework import FireWork
     from fireworks.core.fworker import FWorker
     from fireworks.core.launchpad import LaunchPad
-    from fireworks.core.rocket_launcher import rapidfire
+    from fireworks.core.rocket_launcher import launch_rocket
     from fireworks.user_objects.firetasks.script_task import ScriptTask
+    from fireworks.user_objects.firetasks.templatewriter_task import TemplateWriterTask

     # set up the LaunchPad and reset it
     launchpad = LaunchPad()
     launchpad.reset('', require_password=False)

     # create the FireWork consisting of multiple tasks
-    firetask1 = ScriptTask.from_str('echo "This is TASK #1"')
-    firetask2 = ScriptTask.from_str('echo "This is TASK #2"')
-    firetask3 = ScriptTask.from_str('echo "This is TASK #3"')
+    firetask1 = TemplateWriterTask({'context': {'opt1': 5.0, 'opt2': 'fast method'}, 'template_file': 'simple_template.txt', 'output_file': 'inputs.txt'})
+    firetask2 = ScriptTask.from_str('wc -w < inputs.txt > words.txt')
-    fw = FireWork([firetask1, firetask2, firetask3])
+    fw = FireWork([firetask1, firetask2])

-    # store workflow and launch it locally, rapid-fire
+    # store workflow and launch it locally, single shot
     launchpad.add_wf(fw)
-    rapidfire(launchpad, FWorker())
+    launch_rocket(launchpad, FWorker())

 .. _customtask-label:

 Creating a custom FireTask
 ==========================

-Because the ``Script Task`` can run arbitrary shell scripts, it can in theory run any type of job and is an 'all-encompassing' FireTask.
-Script Task also has many additional features that will be covered in a future tutorial.
+Both the ``Template Writer Task`` and ``Script Task`` are built-into FireWorks and can be used to perform useful operations.
+In particular, because the ``Script Task`` can run arbitrary shell scripts, it can in theory run any type of computation and is an 'all-encompassing' FireTask.
+Script Task also has many additional features that are covered in the :doc:`Script Task tutorial <scripttask>`.

-However, if you are comfortable with some basic Python, it is better to define your own custom FireTasks (job templates) for the codes you run.
-A custom FireTask can clarify the usage of your code and guard against unintended behavior by restricting the commands that can be executed.
+However, if you are comfortable with some basic Python, it is better to define your own custom FireTasks for the codes you run.
+A custom FireTask gives you more control over your jbos, clarifies the usage of your code, and guards against unintended behavior by restricting the commands that can be executed.

-Even if you plan to only use ``Script Task``, we suggest that you still read through the next portion before continuing with the tutorial.
+Even if you plan to only use ``Script Task`` and/or ``Template Writer Task``, we suggest that you still read through the next portion before continuing with the tutorial.
 We'll be creating a custom FireTask that adds one or more numbers using Python's ``sum()`` function, and later building workflows using this (and similar) FireTasks.

 How FireWorks bootstraps a job
 ------------------------------